BartekB-it/BartekB-it/README.md

 I'm passionate about cybersecurity and love tackling complex challenges through hands-on projects.
 From vulnerability management to threat detection, these projects allow me to dive deep into the ever-evolving landscape of cybersecurity.
 Please feel free to check them out and see the work I’ve put into enhancing security operations and processes!

+### ❗ Disclaimer ❗
+Most of my "WIP" projects are more than draft ready - they just need to be polished and published.
+I will publish most of them throughout this week (Nov 10–Nov 16).

 ## ⚠️ Vulnerability Management Projects